 - Josh Darby, Artistic Director

-- After spending a year and a half working and training with the inspiring Seattle Children’s Theatre Josh is thrilled to be back with ACT as its artistic director, improv director and teaching artist.
+- After spending a year and a half working and training with the inspiring Seattle Children’s Theatre Josh is thrilled to be back with ACT as its artistic director, improv director, and teaching artist.
 Josh loves to work with kids of all ages and teaching theater arts to the next generation is a true passion.
-He is a graduate of CWU class of ’08 with a BA in Theatre Arts: Youth Drama, SCT Teaching Apprentice Program and Columbia College of Hollywood emphasis in Acting for the Camera .
-Since graduation he has worked in children’s theatre as a teaching artist, actor, writer and director in Seattle, Los Angles and the Tri-Cities.
+He is a graduate of CWU class of ’08 with a BA in Theatre Arts: Youth Drama, SCT Teaching Apprentice Program, and Columbia College of Hollywood’s emphasis in Acting for the Camera.
+Since graduation, he has worked in children’s theatre as a teaching artist, actor, writer, and director in Seattle, Los Angles, and the Tri-Cities.
 Along with teaching with ACT, Josh is continuing to teach with Seattle Children’s Theatre and Three Rivers HomeLink School in Richland.
-He couldn’t be more psyched to keeping working with and learning from the great people, families and students of ACT!
+He couldn’t be more psyched to keep working with and learning from the great people, families, and students of ACT!
 And as always Josh is a proud member of Hufflepuff House!
-Josh teaches Spontaneous Combustion, Sparks, Saturday morning Pre-K classes, the After School Acting Series for 1-3 graders in the fall & 4-6 graders in the winter, and private acting lessons.
-He will also be directing The Hobbit this winter and Little Women: The Musical this spring.

 - Julie Schroeder has been involved with different aspects of theatre for over 40 years.
-She has acted, directed, or has designed hair, makeup and costumed for over 100 shows.
-She has been involved with the Academy of Children’s Theatre since 1999, directed ACT’s award winning Troupe, and has been a part of the staff as the Education Coordinator since 2007.
-Her grandchildren are third generation ACT.
+She has acted, directed, or designed hair, makeup, and costume for over 100 shows.
+She has been involved with the Academy of Children’s Theatre since 1999, directed ACT’s award-winning Troupe, and has been a part of the staff as the Education Coordinator since 2007.
+Her grandchildren are third-generation ACT.